ecurry15/osTicket-post-install-config/README.md

 <img src="https://i.ibb.co/r0cz4gX/lab4-8.png" height="70%" width="70%" alt=""/>
 </p>
 <p>
-4. Configure SLA and Help Topics.
-To configure "SLA", go back to the "Admin Panel" -> click "Manage" -> click the "SLA" tab -> click "Add New SLA Plan".
+4. Configure SLA.
+Go back to the "Admin Panel" -> click "Manage" -> click the "SLA" tab -> click "Add New SLA Plan".
 Name it "SEV-A", make the schedule "24/7", and make the grace period "1 hour".
 Add another plan, name it "SEV-B", make the schedule "24/7", and make the grace period "4 hours".
 Add one more plan, name it "SEV-C", make the schedule "Monday - Friday 8 am - 5 pm", and make the grace period "8 hours".
 </p>
 <br />